 The role of the cooperating teacher is one of the most important components of the program.
-In his/her influential role the cooperating teacher is to:
+In their influential role, the cooperating teacher is to:

-- 1. Become thoroughly acquainted with the Martin Luther College student teaching program. - 2.
-Attend the MLC orientation meeting, when held, prior to the student teaching term. - 3.
-Attend the MLC summer workshop for cooperating teachers, if possible. - 4.
-Cooperate with the principal/director in orienting the teacher candidate to the school/center, the congregation, and the community. - 5.
-Orient the teacher candidate to the classroom and to the routine of the classroom. - 6.
-Acquaint themselves with the background of the teacher candidate through material sent by the college. - 7.
-Prepare the students for the arrival and duties of the teacher candidate. - 8.
-Provide the teacher candidate an opportunity to observe techniques of working with a group and to participate in class before being given full responsibility for the classroom. - 9.
-Acquaint the teacher candidate with writing, filing, and using student records. - 10.
-Acquaint the teacher candidate with available instructional materials, supplies, and equipment. - 11.
-Guide and assist the teacher candidate in establishing objectives, organizing long-range lesson outlines, and daily lesson plans. - 12.
-Encourage resourcefulness and self-evaluation on the part of the teacher candidate. - 13.
-Observe the teaching and provide feedback that will foster improvement and provide encouragement to the teacher candidate. - 14.
-Evaluate the student's teaching through analysis of the teacher candidate's self-evaluation, conferences, checklists, and report forms. - 15.
-Provide for professional growth of the teacher candidate by requiring attendance at faculty meetings and share or suggest educational literature for the student's enrichment. - 16.
-Encourage Christian conduct. - 17.
-Cooperate with all other personnel in carrying out the student teaching program in all its details and consult with the college supervisor regarding any problems that arise in working with the teacher candidate. - 18.
-Provide an evaluation of the student's performance to the director of field experiences following the close of the term. - 19.
-Encourage the teacher candidate to participate in activities of the congregation. - 20.
-Acquaint the teacher candidate to the individual differences/exceptionalities of the children they are about to teach.
+- 1. Become thoroughly acquainted with the Martin Luther College student teaching program. - Cooperate with the director in orienting the teacher candidate to the center and the community. - 3.
+Orient the teacher candidate to the classroom and to the routine of the classroom. - 4.
+Acquaint themselves with the background of the teacher candidate through material sent by the college. - 5.
+Prepare the students for the arrival and duties of the teacher candidate. - 6.
+Provide the teacher candidate an opportunity to observe techniques of working with a group and to participate in class before being given full responsibility for the classroom. - 7.
+Acquaint the teacher candidate with writing, filing, and using student records. - 8.
+Acquaint the teacher candidate with available instructional materials, supplies, and equipment. - 9.
+Guide and assist the teacher candidate in establishing objectives, organizing long-range lesson outlines, and preparing daily lesson plans.